Transform Drinks Into Semi-Solid Juice Balls That Pop in Your Mouth

 Investigate how the addition of sodium citrate and changing pH affects the ability of different foods to undergo spherification.

-Did you know that you can turn just about any drink or pureed food into small spheres?
-The spheres have a gelatinous outside with a liquid center.
-Molecular gastronomy is the area of food science that explores how to make these spheres, as well as other ways ingredients in our food are physically and chemically changed when we prepare and cook it.
+Did you know that you can turn just about any liquid or pureed food into small spheres?
+The spheres have a gelatinous outside with a liquid center and are also called popping boba.
+Popping boba are a very popular topping for frozen yogurt!
+Molecular gastronomy is the area of food science that explores how to make popping boba, as well as other ways ingredients in our food are physically and chemically changed when we prepare and cook it.
 In other words, molecular gastronomy looks at the molecules in our food and how they change.
 (Gastronomy is the study of picking, preparing, and eating good food.)
 The molecular gastronomy technique that is used to make food into spheres has a fitting name: spherification.
-Figure 1 shows spheres (balls) that have been made out of green tea using spherification.
+Figure 1 shows spheres (popping boba) that have been made out of green tea using spherification.

 Figure 1.
-These are balls of green tea that have been made using the spherification process.
+These are balls or popping boba of green tea that have been made using the spherification process.
 (Image credits: Wikimedia Commons, Jlastras, 2009)

 Equation 1: Sodium alginate (NaC6H7O6) can react with calcium chloride (CaCl2) to make calcium alginate (C12H14CaO12), which is a gelatinous substance.

 When doing spherification with food, the food is typically a liquid or has a liquid-like consistency (such as fruit juice, soda, pudding, soup, or pureed fruit).
 The food is mixed with sodium alginate in a blender to make a smooth solution.
 Then, the food and sodium alginate solution is added, one drop at a time, to a solution of calcium chloride (in water).
 If everything goes right, the food and sodium alginate solution turns into small (drop-size) spheres as it comes into contact with the calcium chloride.
 The spheres can then be removed from the calcium chloride solution (using a spoon) and eaten!
-To see what this process looks like, check out the video.
+To see what this process looks like and to learn more about direct spherification, check out this video.

 Although it may seem easy, getting the conditions just right to turn food into perfect little spheres can actually be very challenging.
+There are several factors that affect the process of spherification.
 One factor that spherification enthusiasts have to pay close attention to is the pH of the food they want to use. pH is a scale that measures how acidic or basic a solution is.
 A neutral pH is 7; water typically has a pH of close to 7.
 An acidic pH is below 7, such as lemon juice or battery acid.
 A basic pH is above 7, such as baking soda or bleach.
 For a refresher, and to find the pH of other common substances and foods, check out the Science Buddies page on Acids, Bases, & the pH Scale.

 For foods to be able to go through spherification, they need to have a certain pH.
 For example, if a food is too acidic, spherification will not work well.
 To solve this problem, people who want to turn acidic food into spheres add a third chemical, sodium citrate, to the food.
 Sodium citrate and water make a basic solution, so when it is added to acidic foods, it makes them less acidic.
 However, if too much sodium citrate is added, spheres do not form; just the right amount of sodium citrate needs to be added.
 (This is because sodium citrate can bind to, or chelate, calcium, and prevent the calcium from participating in the spherification reaction, shown in Equation 1.)